Section 122.85 | Tax credit-eligible productions.

 (16) Any other information considered necessary by the director.

-Within ninety days after certification of a motion picture or broadway theatrical production as a tax credit-eligible production, and any time thereafter upon the request of the director of development services, the production company shall present to the director sufficient evidence of reviewable progress.
+Within ninety days after certification of a motion picture or broadway theatrical production as a tax credit-eligible production, and any time thereafter upon the request of the director, the production company shall present to the director sufficient evidence of reviewable progress.
 If the production company fails to present sufficient evidence, the director may rescind the certification.
 If the production of a motion picture or broadway theatrical production does not begin within ninety days after the date it is certified as a tax credit-eligible production, the director shall rescind the certification unless the director finds that the production company shows good cause for the delay, meaning that the production was delayed due to unforeseeable circumstances beyond the production company's control or due to action or inaction by a government agency.
 Upon rescission, the director shall notify the applicant that the certification has been rescinded.
 Nothing in this section prohibits an applicant whose tax credit-eligible production certification has been rescinded from submitting a subsequent application for certification.

 The credit is determined as follows: